JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

 ### Training Dynamics
 - **Convergence:**
-  - The training and validation loss curves (see `training_validation_loss.png`) demonstrate a rapid decrease within the first 50 epochs and stabilize well before 200 epochs.
+  - The training and validation loss curves (see `training_validation_loss.png` in the Results folder or below) demonstrate a rapid decrease within the first 50 epochs and stabilize well before 200 epochs.
-  - MAE curves (see `training_validation_mae.png`) indicate that both training and validation MAE fall below 0.1 around epoch 50, eventually approaching 0.015 by the end of training.
+  - MAE curves (see `training_validation_mae.png` in the Results folder or below) indicate that both training and validation MAE fall below 0.1 around epoch 50, eventually approaching 0.015 by the end of training.
+  - The ground truth vs. predictions plot (see `GroundTruthVsPredictions.png` in the Results folder or below) shows how closely the model’s predictions align with the actual (ground truth) physiological signal across sample indices.
+The strong overlap between the two curves indicates that the model accurately captures both the amplitude and the overall shape of the target signal.
+  - The residuals, the true value minus predicted value (see `Residuals.png` in the Results folder or below), are plotted for each sample index, with a dashed red line marking zero residual (perfect prediction).
+Most points cluster tightly around this line, indicating minimal errors and demonstrating the model’s robust predictive performance.

 ### Model Performance Metrics
 - **Final Evaluation Scores on Validation Set:**